microsoft/jacdac/services/control.md

 The device will respond `num_responses` times, as fast as it can, setting the `counter` field in the report to `start_counter`, then `start_counter + 1`, ..., and finally `start_counter + num_responses - 1`.
 The `dummy_payload` is `size` bytes long and contains bytes `0, 1, 2, ...`.

+    command set_status_light @ 0x84 {
+        to_red: u8
+        to_green: u8
+        to_blue: u8
+        speed: u8
+    }

+Initiates a color transition of the status light from its current color to the one specified.
+The transition will complete in about `512 / speed` frames (each frame is currently 100ms, so speed of `51` is about 1 second and `26` 0.5 second).
+As a special case, if speed is `0` the transition is immediate.
+If MCU is not capable of executing transitions, it can consider `speed` to be always `0`.
+If a monochrome LEDs is fitted, the average value of ``red``, ``green``, ``blue`` is used.
+If intensity of a monochrome LED cannot be controlled, any value larger than `0` should be considered on, and `0` (for all three channels) should be considered off.

 ## Registers